vypivshiy/tinytg/README.md

 **This project is not intended to solve all use cases that can be achieved with aiogram, telegrinder, pyTelegramBotAPI and other telegram bot api wrappers and frameworks.**

-**The intent is to provide a lightweight tool that simplifies some of the most common use cases for developers.**
+**The intent is to provide a lightweight tool that simplifies some of the most common use cases for developers.
+Use this project for simple, minimal automation :)**

 # Features

 - ZERO dependencies
 - python 3.8+ support
 - simple, primitive: module have one file with less than 1000 lines of code (docstrings and comments include)
-- http requests work on standard urllib (ty [thttp](https://github.com/sesh/thttp) project for wrapper <3)
+- http requests work on standard urllib (ty [thttp](https://github.com/sesh/thttp) project for wrapper <3).
+Reuse for t-party apis, http requests available
-- minimal build-in shortcuts:
+- minimal build-in API shortcuts:
   - Sending/Reply messages
   - Sending a document, photo, audio, video, voice files
   - [binding commands](https://core.telegram.org/bots/api#setmycommands)